Aryapersonal/Aryapersonal/README.md

 - I have a deep passion for working with complex data, finding key trends, and turning them into clear, actionable insights that guide smart and effective decision-making. ✍️

-### **Data Analyst Skills:**
-- Data cleaning and preparation
-- Data visualization (using tools like Power BI, Tableau, or Excel)
-- Statistical analysis and modeling
-- SQL and database management
-- Python/R for data analysis
-- Data mining and extraction
-- Trend analysis and forecasting
-- Proficiency in Excel (Pivot Tables, VLOOKUP, advanced formulas)
-- Working with large datasets
-- A/B testing and experimentation
-- Reporting and dashboard creation
-- Attention to detail and accuracy

-### **Business Analyst Skills:**
-- Requirements gathering and documentation
-- Process mapping and optimization
-- Data-driven decision making
-- Business process improvement
-- Stakeholder management and communication
-- Risk analysis and mitigation
-- Market research and analysis
-- Problem-solving and critical thinking
-- Project management and planning
-- User stories and use case development
-- Business intelligence and reporting tools
-- Strategic thinking and planning

 #### Programming Languages & Tools
 - Python
 - R
 - SQL